SparkAR-Resources/SparkAR-NativeUI-Slider-v85/README.md

 # SparkAR-NativeUI-Slider-v85

-⚠️ MAKE SURE THE NATIVEUI SLIDER IS ENABLED IN YOUR PROJECT CAPABILITIES ⚠️
+⚠️ MAKE SURE THE NATIVEUI SLIDER IS ENABLED IN YOUR PROJECT CAPABILITIES ⚠️ ⚠️ YOU MUST PUSH TO YOUR DEVICE TO TEST THE SLIDER - IT WILL NOT SHOW UP IN THE SIMILATOR ⚠️

 This is meant to be a boilerplate for new users or non-scripters to start using Spark AR's NativeUI Slider fur their Instagram effects.
 The basic version takes into account the changes to Spark AR v85+ API and uses Promises to load assets.
 It is not meant to be a comprehensive exploration into ES6, Spark AR, or writing performant code.
 This is meant to educate and - hopefully - inspire others to continue learning about how to leverage scripting in their effects.